Cooley (UK) LLP

-Supplementing your hands-on learning and development will be our tailored trainee training programme.
+Supplementing your hands-on learning will be our tailored 'Cooley Uni' trainee development programme.
 The programme offers regular sessions designed to increase your technical and practice-based knowledge for the work we do.
-It also gives opportunities to develop your finance, marketing and commercial skills and understanding.
+It also gives opportunities to develop your professional skills alongside finance, marketing and commercial skills and understanding.

 - Technology transactions

 - Life sciences

 - Business litigation

 - Product compliance & product liability